infinitesupermagic/datasciencept3/README.md

 To satisfy the recs the script does the following:

-*import training and test data
+* Import training and test data
-*row bind the 2 sets together
+* Row bind the 2 sets together
-*import activity and create column names appropriate for merging later *import features, fix column names and only take mean/std columns *only take rows that we care about and fix column names according to codebook *tidy data result set (mean over columns by factors subject and activity) *remove extra subject and activity columns that cannot be mean'd
+* Import activity and create column names appropriate for merging later
+* Import features, fix column names and only take mean/std columns
+* Only take rows that we care about and fix column names according to codebook
+* Tidy data result set (mean over columns by factors subject and activity)
+* Remove extra subject and activity columns that cannot be mean'd

 ##Codebook